andriyko/sublime-robot-framework-assistant/README.md

 robot_framework_workspace
 -------------------------
-Before the Robot Framework Data Editor can provide the keyword and variable completion features, it needs to scan and index the test suite and resource files.
+Before the Robot Framework Data Editor can provide the keyword and variable completion features, it needs to create a database from the test suite and resource files.
 The argument defines the root folder where scanning of robot data is performed.

-Must point to a folder, pointing to a file is not allowed.
-When the command `Robot Framework: Scan and Index` is executed, the scanning is performed based on this setting.
+Must point to a folder and pointing to a file is not allowed.
+When the command `Robot Framework: Create database` is executed, the scanning of Robot Framework test data is performed based on this setting.

 In windows ow write double backslash to write literal backslash.

 robot_framework_extension
 -------------------------
-File extension defines which types of files the Robot Framework Data Editor plugin will search and index from the folder defined in the robot_framework_workspace option.
+File extension defines which types of files the Robot Framework Data Editor plugin will search from the folder defined in the robot_framework_workspace option.

-This only affects the `Robot Framework: Scan and Index` command, other options, like theme definition, in this plugin are not affected by this option.
+This setting affects the plugin commands and features but the theme definition in this plugin is not affected by this option.

-If there library or variable imports in the Robot Framework data, those imports are automatically parser and included in the scanning.
+If there library or variable file imports in the Robot Framework data, those imports are automatically parser and included in the scanning.

 path_to_python
 -------------
-In order the scanning and indexing of keywords and variables to work, path to python binary must be defined.
+In order the creating the database of keywords and variables to work, path to Python binary must be defined.
 It must be the same Python binary where the Robot Framework is installed.

-In Linux like environments this could be like: /usr/bin/python and in Windows this could be like: C:\Python27\python.exe
+In Linux like environments this could be like: /usr/bin/python and in Windows this could be like: C:\\Python27\\python.exe

 robot_framework_module_search_path
 ----------------------------------